-The DOJ Center for Faith-based and Neighborhood Partnerships (CFBNP) coordinates between the White House Office of Faith Based & Neighborhood Partnerships (WHOFBNP) and the Department of Justice's efforts to outreach and partner with faith-based and other non-profit organizations around the country.
-The CFBNP leads the U.S. Department of Justice's efforts to develop new partnerships and provide relevant information to faith-based and community organizations and expand their participation in DOJ initiatives.
+The DOJ Center for Faith-based and Neighborhood Partnerships coordinates coordinates the department's outreach to faith-based and non-profit organizations with activities of the White House Office of Faith-based and Neighborhood Partnerships.
+The Center leads DOJ's efforts to develop partnerships with and provide information to faith-based and community organizations and expand their participation in DOJ initiatives.

-Faith and community leaders from across the country are working with the Center for Faith-based & Neighborhood Partnerships at the U.S. Department of Justice and the White House Office for Faith-based and Neighborhood Partnerships on a wide variety of issues.
+Faith and community leaders from across the country are working with the Center for Faith-based and Neighborhood Partnerships at the U.S. Department of Justice and the White House Office for Faith-based and Neighborhood Partnerships on a wide variety of issues.
 The DOJ Center's focus is on three priority areas: